THISISDINOSAUR/Anatomy/README.md

 Might not actually be too hard to implement, so may be worth it (just doing points is probably the most useful and the least complicated to implement)

 ### Anatomy Language

-- Refactor bones/structs

-- Check what happens when scaling a bone with no parent
-This case isn't explicitly handled, so I'm not sure what will happen

 - Allow empty params definition (or no params definition)